 As suggested above, all items offered at the time of the 2012 Integrated Resources Plan were developed based on the Company’s best understanding of avoided costs as outlined in Appendix H of the previous Integrated Resources Plan acknowledged by the WUTC.
 Measures were selected based on best available information regarding equipment and measure costs, measure lives, and estimated therm savings.
 The Company’s conservation portfolios and programs are subject to modification following the acknowledgement of this more recent IRP, and/or following any and all changes to the underlying data or circumstances surrounding the assessment and measurement of program cost-effectiveness.
 Customer participation levels will be commensurate with a cost-effective natural gas conservation measure mix that Cascade will be able to maintain in its portfolio.
 This shall be assessed by taking into account the cost-effectiveness parameters recommended by the WUTC following the outcome of UG 121207, “Rulemaking on Natural Gas Conservation Programs.”

 Until such time that the Company/natural gas utilities operating in WA State receive formal guidance regarding the most appropriate method for assessing cost-effectiveness of natural gas conservation measures and programs, the Company will continue to review both the Utility Cost and Total Resource Cost tests as standards by which natural gas conservation measures should be added or modified.
-The TRC and UCT are the current standards that have been used both currently—and historically—to assist Cascade Natural Gas in the development of economically appropriate conservation incentives for our customers.
+The TRC (Total Resource Cost) and UCT (Utility Cost Test) are the current standards that have been used both currently—and historically—to assist Cascade Natural Gas in the development of economically appropriate conservation incentives for our customers.

 Cascade will continue to carefully monitor the cost-effectiveness and participation levels associated with all of its natural gas conservation efforts though the detailed annual report it files each year as part of Docket UG 060256.
 As described in the Company’s 2010 Annual Conservation Report, the Annual Conservation Achievement Report below shall—and does continue to— be filed with the WUTC in a format similar to its previous Conservation Reports, as an informational filing.
 This, and all future reports will be shared with the WUTC by July 1st of the following program year (for instance, 2011 achievements were reported no later than July 1, 2012).
 In the event that the reporting format or timing needs to be adjusted, the Company will notify Commission Staff prior to filing.